Volunteers break rank to raise doubts in trial of Russia's second COVID-19 vaccine

 Yet more than 115,000 doses have been deployed in the national inoculation programme, according to authorities.
 Over 5 million doses should be ready by July.

-The government health watchdog supervising the development of the EpiVacCorona vaccine, rejected Krinitsky's claims in a comment published in the RBC newspaper on Thursday.
+Asked to comment on the letter, the head of the Yekaterinburg branch of the Vector Institute, Alexander Semenov, said scientists were racing to publish Phase III results for EpiVacCorona and they would be ready very soon.

-The watchdog pointed to results from early-stage, Phase I/II trials which the vaccine developers said involved 100 people and showed the shot to be 100% effective in producing antibodies "specific to the antigens that make up the vaccine".
+He pointed to results from early-stage, Phase I/II trials, published in an academic journal, in which the vaccine developers said the shot was tested on 100 people and found to be 100% effective in producing antibodies "specific to the antigens that make up the vaccine".

-Describing their "citizen experiments", the open letter's authors said they recorded 18 cases of people getting COVID-19 three weeks or more after receiving the EpiVacCorona shot.
-Among these were patients that required hospitalisation due to COVID-19 lung damage, they said.

-The group also said 139 members took antibody tests recommended by the vaccine's developers, and 30% found no antibodies were produced.

 Out of Russia's population of 145 million, 4.3 million people have now been fully vaccinated against COVID-19, almost all with Sputnik V, including around 1 million in the capital, according to officials.